aamir-001/web-crawler/docs/IMPLEMENTATION_STATUS.md

 5. Filter stop words and apply Porter stemming
 6. Build an inverted index with position tracking
 7. Persist the index to database
-8. Perform single-word, AND, and OR searches
+8. Perform TF-IDF ranked searches with snippets
+9. Display results in a JavaFX GUI with clickable links

-**Next Step:** Implement Phase 4 (Search Engine) with TF-IDF ranking and result formatting!
+**Next Step:** Phase 6 - Testing and Polish!